 Recommendation Type of recommendation Category Date raised Progress to date Addressed?
 Further action?
 1 The Council must A)Undertake an urgent review of the Transformation Programme.
-Our review found inherent weaknesses in the control and management of the programme, as well as the delivery of savings and management of costs B)Ensure there is a robust methodology for monitoring and tracking operational and transformation savings and that reporting on actual performance against plan is more transparent Key Recommendation Financial Sustainability August 2023 Yes No further action required.
+Our review found inherent weaknesses in the control and management of the programme, as well as the delivery of savings and management of costs B)Ensure there is a robust methodology for monitoring and tracking operational and transformation savings and that reporting on actual performance against plan is more transparent C)Ensure that the transformation programme is fully financed before there are further commitments to the programme are made.
+Financial Sustainability August 2023 Further to the action outlined in the management comment section, the 2024/25 budget completely rebased the transformation investment programme with only clearly identified savings underpinned by robust delivery plans included in the budget and MTFP.
+In addition the Quarterly Budget Monitoring report to Cabinet has been enhanced to include a tacker which monitors actual delivery against the approved and budgeted savings.
+The Councils Transformation Programme is fully financed with the principle source being via the Flexible Use of Capital Receipts based on an agreed pipeline of asset disposals.
+A specific document (Appendix 6 to the 2024/25 Budget report) provides details on the background and context to the Transformation Investment Programme, movements in its budget, details of actual performance against both costs and savings, and provides details of the funding framework.
+Yes No further action required.
 Key recommendation closed.
-C)Ensure that the transformation programme is fully financed before there are further commitments to the programme are made.
-9

 Recommendation Type of recommendation Category Date raised Progress to date Addressed?
-Further action?
-2 The Council must review the continued sustainability of Reserves and Balances and ensure the Medium- term Financial Plan (MTFP) demonstrates a realistic plan to replenish reserves and balance the budget gap in the Medium-Term Key Recommendation (SW2) Financial Sustainability August 2023 BCP Council delivered a balanced budget for 2024/25 and balanced MTFP to 31 March 2028 without any draw down on reserves .
+Further action? --- -- -------------------------------- ----------------------------- ------------- -- ------------ ----------------- 2 The Council must review the continued sustainability of Reserves and Balances and ensure the Medium- term Financial Plan (MTFP) demonstrates a realistic plan to replenish reserves and balance the budget gap in the Medium-Term Key Recommendation (SW2) Financial Sustainability August 2023 BCP Council delivered a balanced budget for 2024/25 and balanced MTFP to 31 March 2028 without any draw down on reserves .
 A major achievement in delivering this balanced position was that it also addressed the £30m annual structural deficit in the base budget (via use of reserves) inherited from 2023/24 and budgeted to increase the level of unearmarked reserves to £21.9m which amounts to a 43% increase from their 31 March 2022 positions and equates to 6.1% of the net revenue budget.
 The budget report and s25 statements of the s151 continue to reference the concern with the growing DSG deficit.
 The financial outturn report for 2023/24 set out that the steps taken to improve the financial health of the authority further which has enabled unearmarked reserves to be increased to £26.1m as at 31 March 2024 which is 7.3% of NRE.
 Remains open.